 - Use the Demographic data of age, gender and location for targeting with Facebook, Instagram Ads and Touring.

 - Make sure your most popular songs have music videos.

 - Who else they listen to similar Artists show what else they hear, so you can market to fans of those artists.

 - Highlight songs and playlists using the Artists Pick Tool.
 This features a playlist for 14 days.
 (Expires in 14 days)

-> - Make a playlist of all your songs, To do this, click on Artist’s Picture -> Edit Profile -> Edit -> Remove and add a playlist like 'your name's' Greatest Hits / Best of 'your name's' music, etc. and add an image on top of it.
+- Make a playlist of all your songs, To do this, create a playlist with your regular profile (not your artist profile) and then share it on your artist profile via your 'Spotify for artists' account by clicking on Home -> Profile -> Edit Profile -> Artist Playlists -> Remove and add a playlist like 'your name's' Greatest Hits / Best of 'your name's' music, etc.

->

-> Create & Promote Your Own Spotify Playlists
+Create & Promote Your Own Spotify Playlists